Auto-Save Your AI Conversations

 Manual Save and Export

 Need more control over your saved conversations?
-Use the command palette (Cmd/Ctrl+Shift+P) and run SpecStory: Save Composer and Chat History to:
+Use the command palette (Cmd/Ctrl+Shift+P) and run SpecStory: Save AI Chat History to:

 • Select specific conversations to save.